cefolger/needsmoredojo/README.md

 key binding is Ctrl+Shift+O, A.

 The attach point will be looked up in the widget's template file (specified by the templateString property) and highlighted.
 Press Esc to remove the highlighting.
 You can also use Ctrl+Click over an attach point reference.
-However, note that the attach point references are flagged as unresolved variables even though they can be looked up.

 > **Note: If you don't set the location of your project sources, this feature will search for them in the directory containing all of the dojo sources**